Big Love: Season 4

 Roman disappears, and the D.A. attempts to dismantle Juniper Creek.
 Fearing a witch-hunt, Bill decides to run for office against a stark anti-polygamy candidate as an open polygamist.
 Nicki takes in Cara Lynn, her daughter from a previous arranged marriage on the compound who has been raised by her father, J.J. (brother of Wanda) in Kansas.
 Alby begins a romantic relationship with Dale, a married attorney negotiating with Juniper Creek on behalf of the state.
 Sarah is married to Scott by Bill, and reunites with Heather.
 Adaleen invites Nicki to the compound where she reveals Roman's corpse, which she's been keeping in a meat freezer; Nicki urges her to inform the authorities.
 Joey and Nicki believe Bill is to be the next prophet of the compound.

 Margie begins a jewelry business sold via televised shopping.
 On the compound, Lois, Ben, and Kathy's sister JoDean begin an illicit business selling exotic birds smuggled from Mexico.
 Bill, Nicki, and Cara Lynn travel to Washington, D.C. where Bill attempts to get a land endorsement; there, he is met with the ire of Marilyn Densham, a venal lobbyist.
 Meanwhile, Barb takes over duties at the casino.
-Marilyn comes to Salt Lake City during the primaries and tries to forge a working relationship with Bill based on his business ventures, and both Margie and Ben are ostracized when it is revealed they have romantic feelings toward on another; Ben flees to the compound and joins Lois, Frank, and JoDean.
+Marilyn comes to Salt Lake City during the primaries and tries to forge a working relationship with Bill based on his business ventures, and both Margie and Ben are ostracized when it is revealed they have romantic feelings toward one another; Ben flees to the compound and joins Lois, Frank, and JoDean.
 Frank crashes a political party at Bill's casino, and Bill receives news he has won the nomination.